Dog Swims

 If a dog acts aggressively toward other dogs and/or humans, do not allow the dog and owner into the pool area.

-NO humans in the water with the dogs.
+No humans in the water with the dogs.

-NO pet or human food in the pool area.
+No pet or human food in the pool area.

 Be sure that dogs are on a leash when outside of the fenced-in pool area.